raunaqgupta/portfolio/src/content/jobs/arkin.md

 to: 2016-01-01
 ---

-One of two designers tasked with building out a product from scratch to complement an engineering team that grew from 8 to ~50 members before acquisition.
+1. Designed and developed a 0→1 product to acquisition (VMWare) while supporting an engineering team of 40 engineers in a 2-person design team.

-Primary focus on simplifying the user experience to aid in monitoring and discovery of various components that make up a datacenter.
+2. Simplified software-defined datacenter monitoring with emphasis on highly-scalable visualizations to accommodate thousands of monitored devices.
-Highlights include a natural language search interface and highly-scalable visualizations (to accomodate devices in thousands).
+3. Other notable design pieces include a natural language search interface, and a novel icon design kit.

 Note: Co-creator on patent [US9923782B1](https://patents.google.com/patent/US9923782B1)